Are Indiana Records Public?

 Where Can I Access Public Criminal Court Records in Indiana?

 Record seekers may access public criminal court records in Indiana by contacting the Clerk of the Court in charge of the court case.
 In Indiana, the Clerk of the Circuit Court and the Clerk of the Supreme Court mostly handle all criminal court records requests.
-In contrast, the State Government maintains a centralized platform where record seekers can request and get copies of public records, including Arizona criminal court records.
+In contrast, the State Government maintains a centralized platform where record seekers can request and get copies of public records, including Indiana criminal court records.
 To access the court record, record seekers must fill an online request form by inputting the following details:

 Once the record seekers have completed the online request form, the state's record facility employees will search for the request records and send them to the requester's mail address (if provided).
 On the other hand, record seekers may obtain Indiana criminal court records in person by visiting the Records Office at the address below: